Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Result Analysis

 Different from dividing by $\sqrt{d_k}$ in the Self-Attention mechanism, the Norm-Attention mechanism uses a learnable parameter to expand.
 The initial value of this parameter depends on the length of the sequence in the training data.

 where $L$ is the 97.5th percentile sequence length of all training data in the source and the target, therefore the formula of Norm-Attention is defined as follows.

-The structure of these four different attention mechanisms can be found in Figure~\ref{fig:attentionstructure}.
+The structure of these four different attention mechanisms can be found in Fig.~\ref{fig:attentionstructure}.

 \textbf{Results.} The comparison results between different attention mechanisms in our proposed method {\tool} can be found in Table~\ref{tab:RQ2}.
 In terms of a specific performance measure, we mark the best result in the bold type.
-In this table, we can find that using the Norm-Attention mechanism can achieve the best performance in our proposed method {\tool}.
-In particular, in terms of BLEU, the Norm-Attention mechanism can improve the performance by 4.48\% to 17.58\% when compared with the other three attention mechanisms.
-In terms of METEOR, the Norm-Attention mechanism can improve the performance by 2.12\% to 12.98\%.
-In terms of ROUGE-L, the Norm-Attention mechanism can improve the performance by 0.68\% to 7.45\%.
-In terms of CIDER, the Norm-Attention mechanism can improve the performance by 5.45\% to 21.14\%.
-Moreover, We surprisingly find that the two state-of-the-art attention mechanisms (i.e., the Linear-Attention mechanism and the Synthesizer-Attention mechanism) can not achieve better performance than the original Self-Attention mechanism.
-We conjecture that these two state-of-the-art attention mechanisms may not suitable for the pseudo-code generation problem.
-Therefore, we recommend the usage of the Norm-Attention mechanism in our proposed method {\tool}.
+For Django, in terms of BLEU, the Norm-Attention mechanism can improve the performance by 1.40\% to 6.16\%.
+In terms of METEOR, the Norm-Attention mechanism can improve the performance by 2.34\% to 6.92\%.
+In terms of ROUGE-L, the Norm-Attention mechanism can improve the performance by 0.41\% to 5.84\%.
+In terms of CIDER, the Norm-Attention mechanism can improve the performance by 3.60\% to 26.29\%.
+For SPoC, in terms of BLEU, the Norm-Attention mechanism can improve the performance by 0.74\% to 5.06\%.
+In terms of METEOR, the Norm-Attention mechanism can improve the performance by 3.83\% to 8.71\%.
+In terms of ROUGE-L, the Norm-Attention mechanism can improve the performance by 1.56\% to 4.88\%.
+In terms of CIDER, the Norm-Attention mechanism can improve the performance by 5.16\% to 14.15\%.

-\textbf{Summary for RQ3.} In our proposed method {\tool}, using the Norm-Attention mechanism can achieve the best performance.